ChristianaCheng/COMP599-ECI/data/README.md

   <ul>
     <li> <a href = "https://github.com/tommasoc80/EventStoryLine.git"> Clone the official Event Story Line github repo </a></li>
     <li>Run create_raw.py to get raw data in pickle format with specified version</li>
-    <li>Run create_corpus.py to get the causal dataset in json format
+    <li>Run create_corpus.py to get the causal dataset in json format.
+Inter-sentential and intra-sentential data are stored in two different files.
           Fields in the .json file: <br>
           1. event1_id/event2_id: the unique id of the event in the corresponding sentence (begins at 0)<br>
           2. event1/event2: the event token<br>